fardog/node-random-lib/README.md

 - **RAND_BUFFER_SIZE**
 How many bytes of entropy we create in a single go.
 Internally, we create a buffer of entropy and then use it until it's exhausted, then refill the buffer.
 A small buffer exhausts more quickly, but generates faster and uses less memory.
 Default is 512 bytes.
 This value cannot be less than 256 bytes.

+## Known Issues

+- Testling claims failure on a number of browsers when generating large quantities of numbers, but it doesn't fail consistently.
+This needs to be investigated further.

 ## Contributing

 Feel free to send pull requests!
 I'm not picky, but would like the following: